Conservation of energy: History

 was conserved so long as the masses did not interact.
 He called this quantity the vis viva or living force of the system.
 The principle represents an accurate statement of the approximate conservation of kinetic energy in situations where there is no friction.
-Many physicists at that time, such as Newton, held that the conservation of momentum, which holds even in systems with friction, as defined by the momentum:
+Many physicists at that time, including Isaac Newton, held that the conservation of momentum, which holds even in systems with friction, as defined by the momentum:

 was the conserved vis viva.
 It was later shown that both quantities are conserved simultaneously given the proper conditions, such as in an elastic collision.

-In 1687, Isaac Newton published his Principia, which was organized around the concept of force and momentum.
+In 1687, Isaac Newton published his Principia, which set out his laws of motion.
+It was organized around the concept of force and momentum.
 However, the researchers were quick to recognize that the principles set out in the book, while fine for point masses, were not sufficient to tackle the motions of rigid and fluid bodies.
 Some other principles were also required.

 By the 1690s, Leibniz was arguing that conservation of vis viva and conservation of momentum undermined the then-popular philosophical doctrine of interactionist dualism.
 (During the 19th century, when conservation of energy was better understood, Leibniz's basic argument would gain widespread acceptance.
 Some modern scholars continue to champion specifically conservation-based attacks on dualism, while others subsume the argument into a more general argument about causal closure.)

 The law of conservation of vis viva was championed by the father and son duo, Johann and Daniel Bernoulli.
 The former enunciated the principle of virtual work as used in statics in its full generality in 1715, while the latter based his Hydrodynamica, published in 1738, on this single vis viva conservation principle.
-Daniel's study of loss of vis viva of flowing water led him to formulate the Bernoulli's principle, which asserts the loss to be proportional to the change in hydrodynamic pressure.
+Daniel's study of loss of vis viva of flowing water led him to formulate Bernoulli's principle, which asserts the loss to be proportional to the change in hydrodynamic pressure.
 Daniel also formulated the notion of work and efficiency for hydraulic machines; and he gave a kinetic theory of gases, and linked the kinetic energy of gas molecules with the temperature of the gas.

 This focus on the vis viva by the continental physicists eventually led to the discovery of stationarity principles governing mechanics, such as the D'Alembert's principle, Lagrangian, and Hamiltonian formulations of mechanics.